 Admissions decisions for the Master of Science in Biomedical Informatics are not released on a rolling basis.
 Decisions are returned within the four weeks following the application deadline.

-Admission occurs for two program start dates in autumn and spring.
+Admission occurs for a program start date in autumn.
 Preference will be given to applications received prior to the early decision deadline.
 International applicants must apply by the International Applicant deadline due to visa processing time.

 Please contact us if you have any questions about our program or the application process.